isomerpages/imda-codesg/pages/digital-maker-projects/a-better-world/all/traffic-light-sensor.md

 Once they move out of the zone, the LED lights will still be on and the warning message will still be displayed, but the buzzer will stop sounding.
-When the green man appears, the LED light and warning alert will be turned off. .<br>
+When the green man appears, the LED light and warning alert will be turned off.<br>

 **You will need:**<br>